-Conveners: Dr T Winkler and Mr A Rhodes
+Convener: Dr T Winkler and Mr A Rhodes

 Course outline: This course covers quantitative methods, topics include: Scales of measurement, descriptive statistical methods, data summaries, introduction to statistical inference, tests of association, measures of correlation, simple linear regression.
-Qualitative methods: introduction to qualitative research methods (including case study methods; ethnographic methods; participatory action research (PAR); and oral histories and other qualitative methods).
+Qualitative methods: introduction to qualitative research methods (including case study methods; ethnographic methods; participatory action research (PAR): and oral histories and other qualitative methods).

-Assessment: 50% of the final result is based on a STATS computer-based examination and 50% on an assignment on the qualitative methods and proposal development.
+Assessment: 65% of the final result is based on a STATS computer-based examination (with a subminimum requirement of 50%) and 35% on an assignment on the qualitative methods and proposal development.